Iraq–Sweden relations: Invasion of Kuwait and hostage crisis

-2023 Quran burnings and attacks on Swedish embassy
+2023 Quran burnings and embassy attacks

 On 29 June 2023, a group of protestors breached the Swedish embassy's perimeter.
 Protestors had taken to the streets on the orders of Muqtada al-Sadr.
 The previous day, a Quran had been burned during a protest in Stockholm.

-On 20 July 2023 around 02:00 Arabia Standard Time (23:00 UTC, 19 July), the Swedish embassy was stormed by hundreds of protestors after police in Stockholm granted a permit for a demonstration there that is expected to feature another burning of a Quran.
+On 20 July 2023 around 02:00 Arabia Standard Time (23:00 UTC, 19 July), the Swedish embassy was stormed by hundreds of protestors after police in Stockholm granted a permit for a demonstration there that was expected to feature another burning of a Quran.
 Fire and black smoke was seen coming from the embassy building.
 By dawn, Iraqi security forces and firefighters were inside the building.
 Iraq's foreign ministry issued a statement saying that they condemned the incident and that security forces had been instructed to investigate the incident swiftly.
 Swedish Minister for Foreign Affairs Tobias Billström stated that the embassy's staff was safe, though he also said that Iraq had failed in its responsibility under the Vienna Convention on Diplomatic Relations to protect the embassy.
 The convention's article 22 states in part that the host country "is under a special duty to [...] protect the premises of the mission against any intrusion or damage".
 The attack on the embassy was also condemned by the United States, Japan, Australia, the United Kingdom, and the European Union, with the U.S. calling Iraq's failure to protect the embassy "unacceptable".

-On the same day, Iraqi Prime Minister Mohammed Shia' al-Sudani prompted by "repeated incidents of desecration of the sacred Qur'an" and "insults to Islamic shrines and the burning of the Iraqi flag" ordered the withdrawal of the Iraqi charge d’affaires in Stockholm and expelled the Swedish ambassador to Iraq effectively severing diplomatic ties with Sweden but the Iraqi embassy in Sweden continues to operate.
+On the same day, Iraqi Prime Minister Mohammed Shia' al-Sudani, prompted by "repeated incidents of desecration of the sacred Qur'an" and "insults to Islamic shrines and the burning of the Iraqi flag", ordered the withdrawal of the Iraqi charge d’affaires in Stockholm and expelled the Swedish ambassador to Iraq, effectively severing diplomatic ties with Sweden.
+However, the Iraqi embassy in Stockholm continued to operate.

+2024–2025 normalization and NATO

+Following the 2023 diplomatic crisis, Sweden maintained a diplomatic presence in Baghdad through its Chargé d'Affaires, Jorgen Lindstrom.
+Lindstrom held meetings with Iraqi officials, including National Security Adviser Qasim al-Araji, to discuss the reopening of the Swedish embassy.
+On 7 March 2024, Sweden officially joined NATO and subsequently participated in NATO Mission Iraq (NMI), an advisory and capacity-building mission.
+By early 2025, Lindstrom was recognized as the Head of Mission and Ambassador of Sweden to Iraq, engaging in bilateral meetings with Iraqi government officials and foreign diplomats in Baghdad.

 Trade

-Sweden has for many years had established trade relations with Iraq.
-During the 1980s, several large Swedish companies were present in Iraq.
-Many Swedish companies have hence good knowledge about the Iraqi market, and have a good reputation in the area.

-The Swedish export to Iraq has during the last years mainly contained engineering products.
-The export to Iraq was almost SEK 444 million in 2008, of which SEK 384 million were engineering products.
-The Swedish import from Iraq has increased from low levels of earlier years and was about SEK 9 million in 2008.
+Bilateral trade between the two countries has fluctuated over the decades.
+During the 1980s, several large Swedish engineering and infrastructure companies maintained a significant presence in Iraq.
+According to the Swedish Export Credit Agency (EKN), guarantees worth SEK 3.1 billion were issued for Swedish companies exporting to Iraq in 2023, indicating sustained commercial interest in the Iraqi market despite political tensions.
+Swedish exports primarily consist of engineering products, machinery, and telecommunications equipment.